Thorium Hydride SDS

 Local effects: Symptoms of overexposure may be headache, dizziness, tiredness, nausea, and vomiting.

-Specific effects: May include moderate to severe erythema (redness) and moderate edema (raised skin), nausea, vomiting, headache.
+Specific effects: May include moderate to severe erythema (redness) and moderate edema (raised skin), nausea, vomiting, and headache.

 Primary irritation: No data is available on the product itself.